-While Israel was clearly obligated, upon our return home in modern times, to fight a war of liberation to drive British Empire from our soil, the more contentious question remains how we should relate to Palestinians and the Palestinian national movement.
+While upon our return home in modern times, Israel was clearly obligated to drive the British Empire from our soil, the more contentious question remains how we should relate to Palestinians and the Palestinian national movement.

-The Gaon of Vilna sheds light on this question in his commentary to ḤABAKUK, where he illuminates the concept of Peleshet and the uniqueness of its historic national role.
-The Gaon points out that the verse in BEREISHIT 10:14, which introduces the Philistines to the stage of history, does not describe their birth as the Torah describes the birth of other peoples.
+The Gaon of Vilna sheds light on this question in his commentary to ḤABAKUK, where he illuminates the concept of Peleshet and the uniqueness of its historic role.
+The Gaon points out that the verse in BEREISHIT 10:14, which introduces the Philistines, does not describe their birth in the same language as the Torah describes the birth of other national identities.

 “And Mitzraim begot Ludim, Anamim, Lehavim, Naphtuḥim, Patrusim, and Casluḥim, whence the Pelishtim (Philistines) came forth, and Caphtorim.”
 (BEREISHIT 10:13-14)

-The Gaon explains that the birth of the Philistines, which is described in different language than the birth of other peoples, was an unnatural occurrence and that they are entirely absent from the stage of world history with the exception of specific generations in which they serve their unique function.
-When the Nation of Israel enters our homeland in order to establish the Hebrew Kingdom, the Philistines appear on the scene to try and prevent us from taking hold of the land.
-This was the case when our patriarch Avraham first entered the country (there was a “land-for-peace” deal aggressively solicited by Avimelekh of Grar), it occurred when his son Yitzḥak was faced with Philistine aggression and it was true throughout the period of the Judges up until the secure establishment of the Davidic dynasty when Israel finally implemented full dominion over the land.
+The Gaon explains that the birth of the Philistines was an unnatural occurrence and that this people is entirely absent from the stage of history with the exception of specific generations in which they serve their unique function.
+When the Hebrews enter our homeland in order to establish Malkhut Yisrael, the Philistines appear on the scene to obstruct us from taking hold of the land.
+This was the case when our patriarch Avraham first entered the country (there was a “land-for-peace” deal aggressively solicited by Avimelekh of Grar), it occurred when his son Yitzḥak was faced with Philistine aggression and it was true throughout the period of the Judges up until the secure establishment of the Davidic dynasty when Israel implemented total sovereignty over the land.

-While individual Philistines likely continued to exist within the framework of other national identities, Peleshet as a celestial force inexplicably disappeared from history until modern times, when it once again attempts to obstruct the establishment of G-D’s kingdom.
-The Gaon explains that without the necessary force of Peleshet, Israel would be unable to rise up to our essential mission and realize the true significance of Jewish sovereignty in our homeland.
+While individual Philistines likely continued to exist within the framework of other national identities, Peleshet as a celestial force with a unique purpose inexplicably disappeared from history.
+The Gaon explains that when the Jewish people return to the Land of Israel in the future, the Philistines will return to once again challenge our sovereignty.
+The Gaon further teaches that overcoming the Philistine challenge would require the Jewish people to more clearly understand our national identity and the deeper purpose of our return home.
+Without the necessary force of Peleshet, Israel would be unable to rise up to our essential mission and realize the true significance of Jewish sovereignty in our homeland.
 HaShem places this force into our world as a catalyst for Israel to reach our full national potential.